OhioBWC - Basics: (Policy library) - File

 2. When claims services staff makes contact with the Subrogation Department, the Subrogation Department will add the LSS override in the subrogation application so the LSS can be paid.

 3. When workers’ compensation settlements and subrogation happen at the same time, two checks are received.
-BWC pays the IW for the settlement and they write a check back to BWC for subrogation to ensure that the employer’s risk account is properly credited with the subrogation recovery.
+BWC pays the IW for the settlement, and they write a check back to BWC for subrogation to ensure that the employer’s risk account is properly credited with the subrogation recovery.

 4. Claims services staff should never agree to settle the workers’ compensation claim without consulting the Subrogation Department to see if there is an active working subrogation case.